DANIELKAKAI/kenya-online-shopping-api/README.md

 # pricehub-shopping-api
-Working with pricehub api using python.
+Working with pricehub api

-Any version of python is applicable
+In this example i've used python to make the api requests